 The art of writing is, at its heart, a solitary endeavor.
 Ideas and inspiration often take form in groups, there’s no question of that, but when it comes time to finally turn dream into action, the door closes, the computer turns on (or, perhaps, for a few of you, a tablet of paper and sharpened pencil gets pulled from a drawer somewhere…and maybe even a few of you hunker down in front of a typewriter…) and the writer must reckon with the great white space alone.
 One of our aims in this program, the Master of Fine Arts in Creative Writing and Writing for the Performing Arts, is to create a nexus for that intersection of idea and execution: a place where you can learn while we provide you with the tools to succeed long past your graduation date.

-Our low residency program, the first of its kind in the University of California system — is designed to provide you with not just a terminal degree, but with a path towards publication and production.
+Our Low Residency program, the #1 ranked Low Residency MFA screenwriting program in the nation, is the first of its kind in the University of California system and is designed to provide you with not just a terminal degree, but with a path towards publication and production.
 We offer five genres of emphasis — fiction, nonfiction, playwriting, poetry, and screenwriting — and an opportunity to find your voice in more than one discipline, as each writer is expected to try their hand in at least one other genre from their major.
 It’s a multidisciplinary approach meant to give each of you the opportunity to surprise yourself, to find words in unexpected places.
 Workshops are small and provide you with an opportunity to work one-on-one with your professors and to focus on your writing in a creative atmosphere.
 You’ll also be expected to read, and to read, and to read — both to understand what has come before you, and to appreciate literature, but also to develop the critical eye all artists need.
 You’ll also get the opportunity to work on The Coachella Review, our national literary journal.